Tools. Systems. Hosted projects.

 If it takes more than one form to get what you need, we're doing something wrong.
 Every workflow is built to minimize what the user has to manage.

-InkSynth is a workshop, not a marketplace.
+InkSynth is a platform, not a marketplace.
 Everything in it shares the same underlying standards.

-If you want to see what's being built before the world sees it, this is the right section.
+If you want to see what's taking shape before it's ready, this is the right section.

 Quit Companion